 The Black Butte Copper Project is a 21st century mining operation—the first of its kind in the Treasure State's history.

 Sandfire is putting world class methods and technologies to work in Montana.
-We’re also committed to preserving our precious land and water resources while spurring growth and opportunity for the people of Central Montana.
+We’re committed to preserving our precious land and waters while spurring economic rural development for the people of Central Montana.
 We can do both, because we’re doing it right…from the beginning.

 The Black Butte Copper Project began with Montana landowners and local leadership.